Leigh Ashton (museum director)

 Sir Arthur Leigh Bolland Ashton FSA (1897–1983) was a British art historian and director of the Victoria and Albert Museum.

 Early life

-Ashton was the son of the jurist A. J. Ashton KC, a court recorder in Manchester.
+Ashton was the son of the Arthur Jacob Ashton, KC, Recorder of Manchester.
 He was educated at Winchester College and Balliol College, Oxford.

 Career

 In 1945, he was appointed director of the Victoria and Albert Museum, taking over from Eric Maclagan.

 Ashton retired in 1955, and was succeeded by Trenchard Cox.

 Personal life

 In 1952, he married the fashion editor and academic Madge Garland, in a marriage of convenience.
 They divorced in 1962, and had no children.